GORLEABHILASH/web102_prework/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [Yes] List anything else that you can get done to improve the app functionality!

 I have added Surprise me button which will display random game every time (from the given list of games)in a model whenever a user clicks on it